dhwani229/MSc-Dissertation-2024/README.md

    * Used additional option '--fastqc' to produce quality reports
    * Also removed the original fastq IF trimming was successful and preserved the files if trimming failed.
 This was done to save space
    * Manually checked the fastqc output files to make sure the trimmed files were appropriate for use in the next stage

+ * align.sh
+   * Alignment, using Bismark, to a bisulfite-converted hg38 reference genome (bisulfite conversion done by bismark)

+* efficiency.sh
+  * obtaining methylation efficiency from txt report from the alignment and putting all of them into one txt file.
+  * anything below 50% efficiency = bad and was discarded

+* methylation.sh
+  * methylation calling using bismark methylation extractor
+  * provided coverage files specific to CpG coverage